 Traveling with your dog can be a challenge, and while some dogs enjoy a quick car ride, others find it terrifying.
-In this blog, we’ll share advice for choosing the right bed and tips for making sure road trips this summer are a breeze.
+In this blog, we’ll share advice for choosing the right bed and tips for making sure road trips are a breeze.

 When it comes to choosing the perfect dog bed for your pup to travel in, there are a few questions you might want to ask yourself.